The Best Paint for Motorcycle Exhausts

 JEGS Aluminum Color Exhaust Header Paint

-As for the heat resistance, this affordable paint for motorcycle exhausts gives even higher-priced options a run for their money.
-It is rated to withstand up to 1200 F or around 650 C.
+When it came to heat resistance, this affordable option gave some of the higher-priced paints a serious run for their money.
+It’s rated to withstand up to 1200 F or around 650 C, and I found that it lived up to that claim.

-The paint needs about 2 hours to fully cure.
-JEGS recommends it should be done at 400 F or around 200 C. So you can expect a couple hours of riding the bike to fully cure the paint.
+After painting, the waiting game began.
+It needed about 2 hours to fully cure, and JEGS recommends doing it at 400 F or around 200 C. So, a couple of hours of riding the bike did the trick and fully cured the paint.

 Pros